Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?

-The name and address of the transferee of the shares shall be provided to the company and recorded in the shareholders' roster.
+The name and address of the transferee of the shares must be provided to the company and recorded in the shareholders' roster.

 Are there any applicable stamp duties imposed when transferring ownership interests?